 large wooden wreath shape

-Perennial garland with pineapples.
+evergreen garland with pinecones

-Additional pineapples (10 to 12)
+additional pinecones (10 to 12)

-22 gauge floral wire
+22-gauge floral wire

 wood glue

 Joanne Palmisano is the author of Salvage Secrets (W.W.
 Norton, September 2011).
-Visit her blog, also called Salvage Secrets. .
+Visit her blog, also called Salvage Secrets.